ISO497/ISO497.github.io/_teaching/Intelligent Cloud Gallery.md

 location: "Beijing, China"
 ---

-This project created a \textbf{digital photo album} that demonstrated photos, artworks, and dynamic images to users based on current environmental conditions, date, and user preferences and \textbf{matched music to pictures}, providing users with a diverse artistic perspective.
+This project created a **digital photo album** that demonstrated photos, artworks, and dynamic images to users based on current environmental conditions, date, and user preferences and **matched music to pictures**, providing users with a diverse artistic perspective.
 The voice assistant answered questions about artworks and enabled users to control the photo album in voice.

 * Participated in requirements analysis, system design, implementation and testing of developing the product.
 * Developed the digital photo album on Raspberry Pi.